 Traders using their own SCDP authorisation on the TSS Portal will be advised by email that a Final Supplementary Declaration for all Supplementary Declarations in TSS has been submitted successfully on their behalf.
-These traders will be able to view, print and download their Final Supplementary Declaration reports from their company profile.
+You will be able to view, print and download your Final Supplementary Declaration reports from your company profile.

-The Final Supplementary Declaration reporting is automated and no interaction is required from you.
+The Final Supplementary Declaration reporting is automated, and no interaction is required from you.